NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

-See :numref:`intrinsics_no_constraints` for how to optimize intrinsics with no constraints, :numref:`intrinsics_ground_truth` for when ground constraints can be used (there exist options for sparse ground points and a DEM), and :numref:`kaguya_tc_refine_intrinsics` for how to optimize the intrinsics per sensor.
+See :numref:`intrinsics_no_constraints` for how to optimize intrinsics with no constraints, :numref:`intrinsics_ground_truth` for when ground constraints can be used (there exist options for sparse ground points and a DEM), and :numref:`kaguya_tc_refine_intrinsics` for how to have several groups of intrinsics.

 .. _intrinsics_no_constraints: